-With the beginning of Metro services on two new routes, Joka-Taratala and Garia-Ruby, commuting in Kolkata will soon be made simpler.
+The commencement of Metro services on two new routes, Joka-Taratala and Garia-Ruby, will soon simplify commuting in Kolkata.

-By August of next year, service on the East-West Metro, which connects Salt Lake City and Howrah through Kolkata, is also anticipated.
-Due to various unavoidable circumstances, the East-West Metro has been considerably delayed.
-Services on the Joka-Esplanade Line, which was substantially delayed, would be condensed between Joka and Taratala in the initial phase.
+By August of next year, authorities anticipate launching the service on the East-West Metro, which connects Salt Lake City and Howrah through Kolkata.
+However, due to various unavoidable circumstances, the East-West Metro has experienced considerable delays.

-On the Taratala-Joka stretch of the Metro, a speed trial was held on November 10, in the presence of the commissioner of railway safety.
-The train ran at a maximum speed of 61kmph, covering 6.5km in 10 minutes.
+On November 10, a speed trial was conducted on the Taratala-Joka stretch of the Metro in the presence of the commissioner of railway safety.
+During the trial, the train reached a maximum speed of 61 kmph, covering 6.5 km in 10 minutes.